DHTMLX/gantt-docs/data/desktop/howtostart_php.md

 dp.setTransactionMode("REST");
 ~~~

-DataProcessor will react to each action on the client (i.e adding data into chart, modifying or removing it) by sending an AJAX request to the server.
+DataProcessor will react to each action on the client (i.e. adding data into chart, modifying or removing it) by sending an AJAX request to the server.

 Such a request will include all the data necessary to save changes.
 We set the dataProcessor to the REST mode in order to make it send
 corresponding HTTP verbs for different operations.
 All CRUD requests are described in details in the desktop/server_side.md#requestresponsedetails article.